I'm an Integrative Counsellor who counsels over 18s in person in Wiltshire (near Devizes) or throughout the UK online.

 There is absolutely no 'one size fits all' in counselling and as so much of what can be achieved in counselling relies upon the quality of the therapeutic relationship between counsellor and client it is vital that you feel I am the right fit for you.
 Therefore, I encourage prospective clients to have a free 15 minute phone call with myself to learn more about how we can work together.

 Feel free to contact me if you have any questions about how counselling works or how I can support you.
-You may like to arrange a time for a free, no obligations chat to discuss the reasons you are thinking of coming to counselling, whether it could be helpful for you and whether I am the right therapist to help.
+You may like to arrange a time for a free, no obligations chat to discuss the reasons you are thinking of coming to counselling, whether it could be helpful and if I am the right therapist for you.

 If you are experiencing extreme distress and suffering a mental health crisis please contact your GP or find urgent support via one of the helplines which are ready to take your call and offer assistance 24 hours a day, every day such as Samaritans 116 123.
 My emails are not constantly monitored so are not a substitute for crisis support.